 - less than 0.15 per cent of global emissions

-Large emitters – those that emit more than 100,000 tonnes per year – must meet mandatory reduction targets.
+Large emitters – those that emit more than 100,000 tonnes per year – across all sectors must meet mandatory reduction targets.
 This includes industrial emitters in the oil sands region.

-Emitters unable to meet the target must pay $15 per tonne into a clean energy technology fund, which is worth $312 million as of April 2012, or purchase Alberta offset carbon credits.
+Emitters unable to meet the target must pay $15 per tonne into Alberta's Climate Change and Emissions Management Fund, which is worth $503 million as of October 2014, or purchase Alberta offset carbon credits.

 The Alberta government is investing $25 million into Carbon Management Canada, a national, university-led research network housed at the University of Calgary that is developing insights, technologies and policies to reduce emissions in Canada's fossil fuel energy sector.